Chart Color Schemes

 Mansfield was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mansfield's population comprises 35.7% born overseas, with 34.0% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 51.8%.
-Buddhism is overrepresented at 3.8%, higher than Greater Brisbane's 2.0%.
+Mansfield's population has a high level of cultural diversity, with 35.7% born overseas and 34.0% speaking languages other than English at home.
+Christianity is the predominant religion in Mansfield, accounting for 51.8% of its population.
+However, Buddhism is notably overrepresented, comprising 3.8% compared to Greater Brisbane's 2.0%.

 Frequently Asked Questions - Diversity